-Applied research refers to using social research methods to learn about a particular issue (i.e., violence, depression) with specific practical outcomes in mind, with the assumption that specific groups or society as a whole will benefit from the research findings [1].
+Applied research refers to using social research methods to learn about a particular issue (i.e., violence, depression) with specific practical outcomes in mind, with the assumption that specific groups or society as a whole will benefit from the research findings [1; 136].
 This has been referred to as "the science of the concrete," in which the goal is to study everyday practices to ensure that multiple perspectives are captured and not privileging any one voice [124].
-The goal of applied research is the immediate application of research activities and outcomes into practice and disseminating research findings to professionals in order to implement the information [5; 91; 156].
+The goal of applied research is the immediate application of research activities and outcomes into practice and disseminating research findings to professionals in order to implement the information [5; 91; 136; 156; 185].
 Applied research, unlike basic research, is often conducted in real-life situations, in which it is not possible to control the settings or conditions under which the study is conducted [6].
 There have been discussions of whether this dichotomy is artificial.
 Some have argued for a middle category of "use-inspired research," in which the goal is to maximize knowledge and application [91].
+The term "implementation science" has also been used, which emphasizes application of the intervention or policy [185].
 As with all dichotomies, it is presented in absolutes.
 For example, it is assumed that basic research is guided by theory while applied research does not.
 The reality is that applied questions can only be asked and answered within a theoretical context [92].